-This is a cautionary tale of pre-marathon preparation gone wrong.
-Borrowing from WWII propaganda, I’ll just say that loose tits nearly sunk my ship at last year’s Chicago Marathon.
-That morning, I deviated slightly from routine to both comic and painful effect.
+This is a cautionary tale of pre-race preparation gone wrong.
+On the morning of last year’s marathon, I deviated slightly from routine to both comic and painful effect.
 I hope others will learn from my mistakes.

 CHANGE NOTHING.
 That is the Race Day Rule that trumps all others.

 No new shoes, socks, shirts, sunglasses. . . .Anything that touches the body should be road tested to avoid blisters, chafing, and any other attacks on our largest organ.

 No new gels, gummies, or Gatorade colors.
 Go with what you know to minimize gastrointestinal surprises, which, as regular readers know, is often at the top of my mind.

 And for goodness sake, DO NOT change race prep rituals.